JensKnipper/greenmail-example/README.md

 You can use the included [RoundCube](https://roundcube.net/) instance to read and send mails.
 Mail sending and receiving is tested with integration tests using GreenMail.

+### Further reading

+I held a talk about testing email notifications.
+This application is used for demonstration purposes in this talk.
+You can watch the talk online on [my website](https://jensknipper.de/blog/openvalue-meetup-greenmail-talk/).

+I wrote a detailed article about the dev setup with GreenMail.
+The results can be read in [this article](https://jensknipper.de/blog/greenmail-mock-mail-server-dev-setup/).

 ## Running the application

 ### Setup